M66B/FairEmail/FAQ.md

 You can enable *Encrypt by default* in the identity settings, which replaces *Send* by *Encrypt and send*.

 FairEmail will send the [Autocrypt](https://autocrypt.org/) headers for other email clients.
-Received messages are not decrypted automatically because of security reasons and because often manual interaction is required.
+Received messages will not be decrypted automatically because of privacy and security reasons and because often manual interaction is required.
+This allows you to decrypt messages at a privacy friendly place and on a privacy friendly time.

 The decrypted message text and decrypted attachments are stored.
 If you want to undo this, you can use the *resync* message 'more' menu.